 We've found that those who are successful at Iron Works—that is, those who grow deeper in their faith and experience the power of God—tend to follow a similar framework.
 They connect with the life of the church through living life alongside others in home groups and men's/women's ministry; they serve others on Sunday mornings and throughout the week; and they give generously of their time and treasure.

-These small groups meet biweekly in homes throughout the area to foster more intimate community and build one another up in the faith through sharing, prayer, and study.
-Home groups are an essential part of the life of Iron Works Church.
+These small groups meet biweekly in homes throughout the area to foster intimate community through a time of sharing, prayer, and study.
+They are the place where you can best know and be known by others in the church.